First Event of 2020 is Around the Corner - Get Your Tickets NOW!!

-In 1990 Howard Consultants was sold.
 Sandy then used her network to begin her philanthropic career: starting with the Billy Graham Crusade as well as many Women’s Conferences.
-In Horseshoe Bay, Seton’s Hospital Run for the Roses as Decorations Chair and Gala

-Through the years Sandy and Gary have fed their networking career with numerous Charities, Fundraising.
+Through the years Sandy and Gary have fed their networking career with numerous Charities and Fundraising.

 They both feel that Horseshoe Bay is the perfect retirement community to enjoy with many good friends, who, through the years, have become like Family.